 Bibs are Lycra shorts with added braces.
 Some riders prefer bibs as they help to eliminate bunching at the waist, have a higher rise and are more comfortable around the mid-section.
 Not sure if you’re more of a bibs or shorts kinda rider?
 You can’t go wrong with either, so we recommend trying both to determine your preference.

 Chamois cream is a substance that helps eliminate friction between skin and clothing, and reduce chafing.
 All Bontrager chamois are designed to work without it, but many riders prefer the extra moisturising skin care and protection that chamois cream provides.
 If you want to try it, just make sure that you use designated cycling chamois cream.
 Other lotions may contain ingredients that can break down materials in your chamois or irritate your skin while exercising.

 Why should I wear cycling shorts?

 The tight fit of Lycra shorts is ideal for a number of reasons: it’s aerodynamic, comfortable and it ensures that everything stays in place.
 As we mentioned above, your saddle was designed to work with a chamois, and you’ll be infinitely more comfortable in shorts that keep the extra padding right where you need it.

 What do I wear under my shorts?

 We’re all friends here, right?
 That’s why we can be honest, even when it comes to delicate topics.
-We’ll keep it simple: don’t wear anything under your bike shorts.
-The chamois inside of your shorts was made to fit next to your skin to prevent chafing, and it’s built from fabrics that wick moisture and dry quickly.
-Wearing underwear under your bike shorts adds seams that chafe and fabric that holds in moisture, so your best bet is to go commando when you’re in the saddle.
+We’ll keep it simple: don’t wear anything under your cycling shorts.
+The chamois inside your shorts was made to fit next to your skin to prevent chafing, and it’s built from fabrics that wick moisture and dry quickly.
+Wearing underwear under your cycling shorts adds seams that chafe and fabric that holds in moisture, so your best bet is to go commando when you’re in the saddle.